To Prologue or not to Prologue: How to Draft the First Scene of Your Novel

 At its heart, a prologue is simply a bit of text that is included before the first chapter of a novel begins.
 A solid prologue provides the reader with important information that frames or catalyzes the plot.

-Prologues often involve a character or event far removed from the lives of your central characters and the events of the chapter to follow, giving the reader a glimpse of things to come well before the inciting incident and conveying information none of the main characters possess.
+Prologues often involve a character or event far removed from the lives of your central characters and the events of the chapter to follow, giving the reader a glimpse of things to come well before the inciting incident and conveying information that none of the main characters possess.

 Does your story really need a prologue?